1. Dont panic over reports that Social Security is going Bankrupt

 If your spouse dies at the age of 62 or older, and was thus eligible to collect Social Security, any children under 18 (or under 20 if still in high school), are eligible for child benefits.
 The surviving parent of any children under age 16 can also receive survivor benefits.
 Children receive 75% of the deceased parents Social Security benefit.
 The surviving parent of children under 16 also receives 75% of the deceased spouses benefit.
 (There is a cap for a surviving family of between 150-180% of the deceaseds benefit amount.)

 9. A widow can start collecting Social Security spousal benefits on the deceased spouses account at age 60

-This amount will be reduced by a small amount for each month before the widowed spouses actual retirement age of 62, but after age 62, the widow may switch to his or her own account.
+This amount will be reduced by a small amount for each month before the surviving spouses actual retirement age of 62.
+But after age 62, he or she may switch to their own account.
 The best time to switch over can be complicated and the Social Security Administration advises such people to consult with a Social Security representative before making such a decision.